kaanalptkn/ka-p1/README.md

 ### Bootstrap

-* Bootstrap@5.1.3 as a CSS framework to keep responsive, media queries, tables and form.
+* Bootstrap@5.1.3 as a CSS framework to keep responsive, media queries, tables, grids, columns, form and styling of my website.

 ### Font Awesome

-* As an icon library for main page slogans and social links.
+* I used Font Awesome on all pages throughout the website to add icons for aesthetic and UX purposes.

 ### Google fonts

-* As a font generator
+* Google fonts were as a font generator to import the "Exo" and "Oswald" font into the style.css file which is used on all pages throughout the project.

 ### GitHub

-* It is a software hosting platform and  for keeping the project remote location.
+* Github used as a software hosting platform and  for keeping the project remote location.

 ### Git

-* As an information tracker on the version control system.
+* Git was used as an information tracker on the version control  by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

 ### Gitpod